Can MediSave Be Used For Root Canal Treatment?

 28 Apr, 2025

-Having to deal with severe tooth pain or an infected tooth can be stressful and while navigating the treatment process, your dentist may recommend a root canal treatment to save your natural tooth and restore function.
-One common question among patients is, if MediSave be used for root canal treatment.
+Having to deal with severe tooth pain or an infected tooth can be stressful and while navigating the treatment process, your dentist may recommend a root canal procedure to save your natural tooth and restore function.
+One common question among patients is, can MediSave be used for root canal treatment.

 Medisave is a national savings scheme in Singapore that helps individuals manage healthcare costs, including certain dental treatments.
 Under specific conditions, procedures such as tooth removal may be covered by Medisave.